cRyp70s/radio/README.md

 # radio
-Create an Internet Radio Application
+Create an Internet Radio Application.
+(STILL IN PROGRESS)